-Can dogs see in the dark?
 Turns out that they can actually see much better than humans in pitch-black conditions so your dog was fine.
-There are certain dogs that do get scared in the dark but only under the right conditions which we’re going to go over.

-Dogs only have two cones in their eyes so they can't detect that many colors but they do have rods.
-Rods are light-sensitive and give them a sight advantage once the lights go out.
+Dogs only have two cones in their eyes so they can't detect many colors but they do Have light sensitive cells called rods.
+Rods give them a sight advantage once the lights go out.

-Dogs have something called the tapetum.
+Dogs have something called the tapetum lucidum.
 The tapetum works as a mirror that rests at the back of your dog's eyes.
-It reflects light and gives their retinas an extra boost.
+It reflects light and gives their retinas an extra boost in dim light.